pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 Although similar, the ISPC program will make use of vector instructions, and thus be several times faster.
 The first major differences are the `uniform` and `varying` qualifiers.
 ISPC supports 2 kinds of data, as annotated by these.
 Conceptually, ISPC code is executed by several "program instances" simultaneously, which are sort of analogous to threads. `uniform` indicates that a piece of data is shared between all program instances, while `varying` data may differ between each program instance.

 Unlike threads, these conceptual program instances are always synchronized, and correspond directly to scalars within a vector register.
-If we, for example, increment a `varying` variable using the `+=` operator, this will automagically use a vectorized addition instruction, adding to each program instances variable simultaneously.
+If we, for example, increment a `varying` variable using the `+=` operator, this will automagically use a vectorized addition instruction, adding to each program instance's variable simultaneously.
 As you might be able to guess by now, `varying` values are stored in vector registers.

 The next difference, the `foreach` construct, is a special kind of loop which automatically distributes iteration across the various program instances.
 Thus, the loop index `i` is `varying` value.
-In the first iteration of the loop, `i` will have a value of 0 for the first program instance, 1 for the second, 2 for the third, etc. If we, for example, assume 8 total program instances, in the next iteration `i` will be 8 for the first program instance, 9 for the second, 10 for the third, etc. If our total array size is 16, and the amount of program instances in 8, this would mean the loop runs for 2 iterations, processing 8 elements simultaneously in each of the 2.
+In the first iteration of the loop, `i` will have a value of 0 for the first program instance, 1 for the second, 2 for the third, etc. If we, for example, assume 8 total program instances, in the next iteration `i` will be 8 for the first program instance, 9 for the second, 10 for the third, etc. If our total array size is 16, and the number of program instances is 8, this would mean the loop runs for 2 iterations, processing 8 elements simultaneously in each of the 2.

 With all of that out of the way, let me give a brief explanation of what the program in the previous snippet does.
 First, we initialize a varying accumulator to all 0's.
 Then, we loop over the array in a vectorized fashion.
-In each iteration, we load a vector values of values from the array, and add it component-wise to the accumulator.
+In each iteration, we load a vector of values from the array, and add it component-wise to the accumulator.
 After the loop, the accumulator will contain a sum per program instance.
-We then sum up each program instances contribution using the builtin function `reduce_add`, which takes as input a varying value, and returns a single uniform value.
+We then sum up each program instance's contribution using the builtin function `reduce_add`, which takes as input a varying value, and returns a single uniform value.
 This is the final sum.

 With relatively few changes to the original C program, we have produced a vectorized ISPC program, which is very readable - no intrinsics nonsense to be seen.
 This is a general theme for the language.
 Many C programs can be sped up immensely by lazily rewriting them in ISPC, replacing some `for`'s with `foreach`.